-The Head of Risk Management and Audit (Chief Internal Auditor) will agree reporting arrangements with the Chief Executive and the Section 151 Officer which will include procedures for the:
+The Head of Risk Management and Audit (Chief Audit Executive/Head of Audit) will agree reporting arrangements with the Chief Executive and the Section 151 Officer which will include procedures for the:-

-- distribution and timing of draft audit reports; - Council's responsibilities in respect of responding to draft audit reports;

-- distribution of finalised audit reports; - follow up by internal audit of agreed recommendations; and - escalation of recommendations where management responses are judged inadequate in relation to the identified risks.
+- distribution and timing of draft audit reports; - Council's responsibilities in respect of responding to draft audit reports; - distribution of finalised audit reports; - follow up by Internal Audit of agreed recommendations; and - escalation of recommendations where management responses are judged inadequate in relation to the identified risks.

-The Head of Risk Management and Audit (Chief Internal Auditor) will present a formal report annually to the Chief Executive, Section 151 Officer and the Audit Panel and Local Board giving an opinion on the overall adequacy and effectiveness of the Council's framework of governance, risk management, and internal control.
-This report will conform to the PSIAS for the Head of Risk Management and Audit (Chief Internal Auditor), Head of Internal Audit Opinion statement, and will be timed to support the production of the Council's Annual Governance Statement.
-Reports of progress against the planned work will be presented to the Audit Panel and Local Board on a regular basis during the year.
+The Head of Risk Management and Audit (Chief Audit Executive/Head of Audit) will present a formal report annually to the Chief Executive, Section 151 Officer and the Audit Panel and Greater Manchester Pension Fund Local Board giving an opinion on the overall adequacy and effectiveness of the Council's framework of governance, risk management, and internal control.
+This report will conform to the PSIAS for the Head of Risk Management and Audit (Chief Audit Executive/Head of Audit) and will be timed to support the production of the Council's Annual Governance Statement.
+Reports of progress against the planned work will be presented to the Audit Panel and Greater Manchester Pension Fund Local Board on a regular basis during the year.